haris18896/kun-consultancy/src/data/services/service-02.md

 ---
-title: "STUDY ABROAD"
+title: "Legal Consultation (UAE)"
-icon: "FaUserGraduate"
+icon: "GiPapers"
+href: "/service-details/legal-consultancy"
 ---

-Get an International Degree from World's top universities
+Get a specialist to help you with ligation